pavolmarak/fingerprint-client-gui-qt/README.md

 * Qt 5.11
 * OpenCV 3.4.2 or higher
-* Suprema BioMini fingerprint scanner and the corresponding BioMini SDK (only in case you want to use the scanner as image data source)
+* Suprema BioMini fingerprint scanner and the corresponding driver and BioMini SDK (only in case you want to use the scanner as the source for image data)